langchain-ai/langgraph/docs/docs/cloud/deployment/cloud.md

 1. Update the `Git Branch` to the desired branch.
 1. Check/uncheck checkbox to `Automatically update deployment on push to branch`.
     1. Branch creation/deletion and tag creation/deletion events will not trigger an update.
 Only pushes to an existing branch will trigger an update.
     1. Pushes in quick succession to a branch will not trigger subsequent updates.
-In the future, this functionality make be changed/improved.
+In the future, this functionality may be changed/improved.